-The birth of the Salt Lake City International Jazz Festival really resulted from several coincidental connections:
+The birth of the Salt Lake City Jazz Festival really resulted from several coincidental connections:

-Jerry enlightened Rocky that a free, “first class” festival would require significantly more money and support from the City.
+Jerry enlightened Rocky that a free, “first class” festival would require significantly investment and support from the City.
 The Mayor committed total City support to include help in raising funds to make the event a reality.
-He instructed Jerry to write a plan that could be implemented in 2001.
-He also asked for a weather study to determine the best date for the event.
 While Rocky and Jerry were politically, polar opposites, a great friendship developed quickly and the Salt Lake City Jazz Festival was born.

-The structure of the event was for Four Floors Productions, Jerry Floor’s production company, to plan, manage and execute the Festival.
-Jerry brought Jazz Arts of the MountainWest (JAM), a 501(c)(3) nonprofit into the production team.
-JAM’s mission was to promote America’s music, jazz, to be performed live and to encourage music education to people of all ages.
+While Four Floors Productions formed the production efforts and operational coordination for the event, Jerry immediately brought Jazz Arts of the Mountainwest (JAM) in the fold.
+A long time supporter of jazz in Utah, JAM’s mission is to promote America’s music, jazz, to be performed live and to encourage music education to people of all ages.
 JAM’s involvement was critical to the fund raising efforts for the event.
-Four Floors Productions formed the production efforts and coordination to produce the event.

-As with all great new ideas, the invention, the details, the economy, the human resources and the technical nuances were all challenges.
+As with all great new ideas, the invention, details, economics, human resources and technical nuances were all challenges.
 But, with the help of energy and passion, the Jazz Festival became a reality in early July, 2001.

 The kick-off date was chosen after researching weather conditions and finding that July in Salt Lake City historically had the lowest rainfall of the year.
 While heat was a factor (90 to 105 degrees F) wind and rain were the death nail in a Festival.
 The date followed the July 4th weekend.